GSTC Mission and ImpactsTim Hocking2023-11-23T18:02:48+08:00

 Provide guidelines for businesses and destinations of all sizes and all over the world to become more sustainable

 Provide guidance for travelers and travel providers in choosing suppliers and sustainable tourism programs

 Provide a common denominator for media to recognize sustainable tourism providers

 Help certification and other voluntary programs ensure that their standards meet a broadly-accepted baseline

 Governmental, non-governmental and private sector programs have a framework for developing sustainable tourism requirements

 Provide guidelines for education and training bodies such as hotel schools and universities

 Providing Assurance for Sustainable Tourism

 GSTC-Recognition: GSTC provides a formal indication of other standards that align with the GSTC Criteria.
 GSTC-Recognized means that a sustainable tourism standard has been deemed equivalent to the GSTC Criteria for sustainable tourism.
 This designation is made by GSTC’s expert, independent Assurance Panel.
-GSTC-Recognized refers to a standard or a system and does NOT mean that the Certification Body using the standard is accredited.
+GSTC-Recognized refers to a standard and does NOT mean that the Certification Body using the standard is accredited.

 What is the difference between certification and accreditation?
 Organizations get certified by a Certification Body, and Certification Bodies get accredited by an Accreditation Body.
 Both levels, certification and accreditation, exist to provide evidence of neutrality and competence in the process of certification.